VysotskiVadim/VysotskiVadim.blog/_drafts/how-to-make-unit-test-slow.markdown

 }
 ```

-Again pattern is very similar to Mockito but slower.
+Pattern is very similar to Mockito:
-But Mockk beated Mockito in creation of `Activity2`.
+* First mocking ot a class slower than a second

+From the first glance it seems that Mockk slower than Mockito.
+Mockk was faster in `c - create activity 2`.
+If you mock many different activities, whole test suite can run faster with mockk.

 How much Mockk affects tests execution speed?
 Imaging you have 1000 tests where you mock new Activities.
+1000 tests * 41.8 ms = 42 seconds of execution.
+Doesn't seem critical for me.

-## Static mocking
+#### Static mocking

 ## Robolectric
 ## Coroutines
 ## Slowest test